mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/storage/operations/index.md

 ##### Volume Creation

-Using storage drivers with Konvoy allows us to abstract away Persistent Volumes some, as we wont need to operationally interact with them under normal circumstances (see our [troubleshooting](../troubleshooting.md) guide for the non-normal circumstances), but instead Persistent Volume Claims become the substrate by which we implement storage for our Kubernetes applications.
+Using storage drivers with Konvoy allows us to abstract away Persistent Volumes some, as we wont need to operationally interact with them under normal circumstances (see our [troubleshooting][troubleshooting] guide for the non-normal circumstances), but instead Persistent Volume Claims become the substrate by which we implement storage for our Kubernetes applications.

 In this example we will set up a basic webserver using [NGinx][nginx] with a custom landing page persisted via PVs which are provisioned automatically upon the creation of a PVC.
 We will follow along with the automated operations for provisioning and mounting created volumes by the driver.